amirhnajafiz/cemq/README.md

 # CEMQ

-A EMQX client-cli to test and benchmark your EMQX clusters.

-## Components

-- EMQX-cli
-- Config
-- Progress Bar
+CEMQ is an EMQX client-cli to check EMQX clusters.
+It provides commands to check a EMQX cluster as a client.
+It is like a blackbox for monitoring EMQX behaviour.

 ## Commands overview